-DOES HIGH RISK INSURANCE COST MORE?
+DOES HIGH-RISK INSURANCE COST MORE?

-DO ALL INSURANCE COMPANIES OFFER HIGH RISK AUTO INSURANCE?
+DO ALL INSURANCE COMPANIES OFFER HIGH-RISK AUTO INSURANCE?

 Most insurance companies target drivers with experience and low-risk drivers.
 If your driving record changes, you are no longer one of their target clients.
 You will likely find yourself without a policy offer at your next renewal date.
-In this case, you should seek out an independent insurance broker who represent multiple insurance companies (like isure!)
+In this case, you should seek an independent insurance broker representing multiple insurance companies (like isure!)
 Independent brokers should be able to offer you auto insurance with a high-risk insurer.

-Here is a complete list of high risk insurance companies in Ontario, who insure high risk drivers:
+Here is a complete list of high-risk insurance companies in Ontario who insure high-risk drivers:

 - Jevco Insurance: Jevco is a subsidiary of Intact Insurance.